By Adam Julian

 The Manukura dynasty rolls on.
 The Palmerston North-based powerhouse has successfully defended the Hine Pounamu National First XV Championship with a resounding 39-24 victory over first-time finalists, Howick College.

-Howick enjoyed a slender 19-17 advantage at the interval, but a whirlpool wind favoured Manukura in the second spell as they cast an anchor inside Howick territory and gradually wore down the spirited East Aucklanders.
+Howick enjoyed a slender 19-17 advantage at the interval, but Manukura managed the whirlpool wind at Arena Manawatū better as they blunted the spirited east Aucklanders.
+Coach Sue disputed the description of the wind which was a swirler in the second spell as they cast an anchor inside Howick territory and gradually wore down the spirited East Aucklanders.

-Ominously, for Manukura’s rivals, their seventh and final try was scored by Year 9 Ashby Pewhairangi.
+Ominously, for Manukura’s rivals, their seventh and final try was scored by Year 9 Pewhairangi Ashby.
 It was created by Year 10 Elley-May Taylor who might have been the most influential figure in the match.
 There were only three Year 13s in Manukura’s matchday squad.

 The start was something out of a blockbuster film.
 Six exhilarating tries, three apiece, were scored in a breathless 20 minutes.
 It was Howick who struck the first blow with bustling, direct carries.
 Openside Marica Tukana was both powerful and nimble in assisting tighthead prop Joy Fiu.